 The smaller Church Of San Jose offers a similar glimpse into the city’s culture, albeit on a much smaller scale, while the Monument To Independence stands as a testament to the proud people of the country.

 Centro also offers a wide range of shops, bars, hotels, and restaurants.
-Whether you want to shop in Calle Independencia, dine, drink or explore, there will always be an option available to you that suits your taste, intent, and budget.
+Whether you want to shop in Calle Independencia, dine, drink or explore.
 The largest indoor market in Latin America, Mercado Libertad (Mercado San Juan de Dios) is well worth a visit!

 Guadalajara Centro has a wide range of accommodations that suits all budgets, from backpacker hostels to luxury hotels.